rj05-ux/the-rebuild/01-python-fundamentals/topics/README.md

 Each topic folder here is a small, standalone script that proves I actually understand the concept, not just that I can recognize the syntax.

-Each topic follows the same shape:
-- `notes.md`: the concept, and the one thing that tripped me up
-- `demo.py`: a small script putting the concept into practice

 ## Progress Log